Sciences-Po Paris & CNRS

 CURRICULUM VITAE

 I am an Assistant Professor of Economics at Sciences-Po Paris and a CNRS researcher.
 I am labor economist studying how labor market policies and institutions affect wage inequality, in a global and historical perspective.
-I am affiliated with the CEPR and IZA.
-My PhD dissertation was awarded the W.E.
-Upjohn Institute Award 2020.
+I am affiliated with the CEPR, IZA, and RF-Berlin.

 TEACHING